My boss is the smartest guy I know…

 He hires people smarter than him.
 Wait, didn’t I say he’s the smartest guy I know?
 My friend is brilliant, yes.
 But he’s not that organized.
 So he hired a man “to run the business.”
 And when he decides to push our business into new areas, he hires the best guys he can find.

 He pays his employees well – through pay incentives.
-He has done a fantastic job tying his employees’ pay to the jobs he needs them to do.
+He’s done a fantastic job tying his employees’ pay to the jobs he needs them to do.

-In my own case, he has always structured my pay in a way that should increase my income and push me to put my efforts behind the best opportunity he sees.
+In my own case, he’s always structured my pay in a way that should 1) increase my income and 2) push me to put my efforts behind the best opportunity he sees.

-Last (and most important)… it’s not about the money.
+Lastly and most importantly… it’s not about the money.
 The money is simply one “scoreboard” of his success.
 A lot of it is about fun… about coming up with a business idea and seeing if it works.

-If you took all his money away tomorrow and told him he had to move to a different country, pick a place where he didn’t speak the language, and find a different industry, he would make all that money back again quickly.
-He would use all his secrets… like the handful I outlined above.
+If you took all his money away tomorrow and told him he had to move to a different country, pick a place where he didn’t speak the language, and find a different industry, he’d make all that money back again in the same short amount of time.
+He’d use all his secrets… like the handful I outlined above… and he’d do it.
 No question about it.

 You should try to do the same.